galenlim/hackthebox-htb-writeups/book.md

 ## Enumerating Website

-This is the index page of the web server.
-It shows a login/signup page for what seems like a library app.
+The index page shows a login/signup page for what seems like a library app.

 ![http home page](images/book/libraryhomepage.png)